rrrexrr/Java-Application-Hospital-Search-/README.md

 # My Personal Project
 <h2>Emergency Patient Help Center App in Vancouver Area</h2>

+<h3> My Personal Information </h3>
+  My name is Ziming Ren, you can also call me Rex.
+This is a personal project from my Computer Science course that I updated and added function for the purpose of development.
+My user name for school github was 'z0g0i'.
+Due to the closing of my school github account (which is just because the course ended), I uploaded my code for this project in my personal github account, so any 'z0g0i' you see in the files are me.
+This project was started from 2024.09.29 and up until 2024.11.29 where I finished the development.
+This is my first project so hopefully you enjoy it and provide me some feedbacks!
 <h3>Purpose of the Application</h3>
 This application called "Disability Patient Hellp Center" is designed to provide a convinent, informative, and helpful tool for people who experience disability or sudden injuries that they can check available hopsitals for their symptoms and call for help.